Veterinary Clinical Services

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that veterinary biomedical and clinical services students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $41,200 per year.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in veterinary clinical services was $41,200 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $41,200 (25th percentile) and $41,200 (75th percentile).

 Salaries According to BLS